 This massive structure that is 50-meter tall has beautiful neoclassicism architecture.
 Beautiful relief sculptures elaborate the Arc de Triomphe’s pillars.
 Each shows symbolism and commemorates different momentous parts of French history.

-Like the Eiffel Tower, visitors can come inside Arc de Triomphe and climb to the viewing decks.
+Like the Eiffel Tower, visitors can enter Arc de Triomphe and climb to the viewing decks.
 It offers a beautiful view of the Eiffel tower.
 Impressive views of the Parisian cityscape await on it also!

 Arc de Triomphe is open from 10:00 am until 11:00 pm.
 The admission rate is 13 EUR only for non-EU citizens and adults 18 and above.
 You must check the official website of Arc de Triomphe for announcements before making plans to visit.